cicboy80/HR_chatbot/README.md

 3. The API:

--Expands the question using GPT
+- Expands the question using GPT
--Retrieves and re-ranks PDF chunks from Weaviate -Returns an HR-accurate
+- Retrieves and re-ranks PDF chunks from Weaviate
+- Returns an HR-accurate, context-grounded response derived exclusively from the uploaded document

-### 🧠 Next Steps (Scaling & Monitoring)
+### Next Steps (Scaling & Monitoring)

+- Add structured tracing and observability (e.g. OpenTelemetry / LangSmith)
--Add LangSmith or OpenTelemetry for trace logging -Integrate JWT authentication for secure endpoints -Implement batch PDF ingestion and async processing -Connect to Azure Blob Storage for file persistence
+- Integrate JWT authentication for secure endpoints
+- Implement batch PDF ingestion and async processing
+- Connect to Azure Blob Storage for file persistence

-## ✍️Author

-Clyde Cossey
-AI Engineer | Machine Learning Developer | RAG & Agent Systems Builder 📧cosseyclyde@gmail.com

-## 🪪 License
+## License
 MIT License - feel free to use, modify, and build upon this project